ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildSRW.rst

 where ``<machine_name>`` is replaced with the name of the platform the user is working on.
 Valid values include: ``cheyenne`` | ``gaea`` | ``hera`` | ``jet`` | ``linux`` | ``macos`` | ``noaacloud`` | ``orion``

 .. note::
-   Although build modulefiles exist for generic Linux and MacOS machines, users will need to alter these according to the instructions in Sections :numref:`%s <CMakeApproach>` & :numref:`%s <MacDetails>`.
+   Although build modulefiles exist for generic Linux and MacOS machines, users will need to alter these according to the instructions in Sections :numref:`%s <CMakeApproach>` & :numref:`%s <MacLinuxDetails>`.
 Users on these systems may have more success building the SRW App with the :ref:`CMake Approach <CMakeApproach>` instead.

 If compiler auto-detection fails for some reason, specify it using the ``--compiler`` argument.
 For example: